 Exposure to Israeli currency

 Securities (stocks and bonds) on the TASE are bought and sold in Israeli Shekels (NIS), providing the foreign investor currency diversification.
 There are other investment vehicles to hedge against foreign currency fluctuations and investment mechanisms to index to a particular currency, such as foreign currency options, futures and forwards.

 Other financial vehicles

 The Israeli capital market has a multitude of ETFs (Exchange Traded Funds) for both stocks, bonds and stock/bond indexes.
 You can invest in convertible bonds, Treasury bills, index mutual funds, and stock/bond mutual funds.
 There are other investment opportunities for the sophisticated investor including derivatives (options, etc.), warrants, futures, forwards, currency ETFs and hedging, structures and commodity ETFs.
-See [post=3507] for a full list of investment choices in Israel.
+See our article for a full list of investment choices in Israel.

 The TASE's automated exchange system allows for continuous, simultaneous and instant electronic trading by retail (individual) and institutional investors alike.
 This system ranks with the most advanced trading systems used by the world's leading stock exchanges.
 Companies listed on the TASE publish their financial reports quarterly online, just like Wall Street.
 Israeli companies use the International Financial Reporting Standards (IFRS), which is taking over for the GAAP reporting method as the international standard.
-The individual investor transacts through one of the [post=1165 text="28 Israeli financial firms"] TASE members, which include banks, insurance companies, and investment brokerages.
+The individual investor transacts through one of the 28 Israeli financial firms TASE members, which include banks, insurance companies, and investment brokerages.
 A few of the members are Citibank, Merrill Lynch (Bank of America), UBS Securities Israel, Bank Hapoalim, and Bank Leumi.
 Both an Israeli and a non-Israeli investor can manage their portfolio independently.
 You can also opt to have it managed by professional portfolio managers.

 Suitability to different types of investors

 The TASE includes market makers to provide liquidity for traded securities.
 The market provides investment mechanisms for both long and short sellers, margin account, and leveraged investments.
 The market is suitable for the long-term investor, the mid-term investor, swing trader and even day-trader (as the market is open on Sundays and hours when many world markets are closed).